Rocket parts were carried by the Isro scientists on bicycles and Bullock carts

 Chandrayaan-1

 ISRO launched a lunar orbiter, Chandrayaan-1, into the lunar polar orbit on October 22, 2008, which later detected water on the Moon.
-And on November 5, 2013, a Mars orbiter, Mars Orbiter Mission which entered Mars orbit on September 24, 2014, became the first nation to succeed in its first attempt at Mars and the world’s fourth space agency as well as Mars Asia’s first space agency to reach orbit.
+On November 5, 2013, a Mars orbiter, Mars Orbiter Mission which entered Mars orbit on September 24, 2014, became the first nation to succeed in its first attempt at Mars and the world’s fourth space agency as well as Mars Asia’s first space agency to reach orbit.

 On June 18, 2016, ISRO launched twenty satellites in a single vehicle; on February 15, 2017, ISRO launched 104 satellites simultaneously in a rocket (PSLV-C37), a world record.
 Furthermore, ISRO launched its heaviest rocket, the Geosynchronous Satellite Launch Vehicle-Mark III (GSLV-MK III), on June 5, 2017, and put the communication satellite GSAT-19 into orbit.
 With this launch, ISRO could launch 4 tons of heavy satellites in the GTO.